-Leaving the scene of a property damage accident carries six points, significant driver responsibility fees, but no mandatory licensing sanctions.
+Leaving the scene of a property damage accident (LSPDA) carries six points, significant driver responsibility fees, but no mandatory licensing sanctions.

 MCL 257.618 states

 (1) The driver of a vehicle who knows or who has reason to believe that he has been involved in an accident upon public or private property that is open to travel by the public shall immediately stop his or her vehicle at the scene of the accident and shall remain there until the requirements of section 619 are fulfilled or immediately report the accident to the nearest or most convenient police agency or officer to fulfill the requirements of section 619(a) and (b) if there is a reasonable and honest belief that remaining at the scene will result in further harm.
 The stop shall be made without obstructing traffic more than is necessary.

 (2) If an individual violates the requirements of subsection (1) and the accident results in damage to a vehicle operated by or attended by any individual, the individual is guilty of a misdemeanor punishable by imprisonment for not more than 90 days or a fine of not more than $100.00, or both.

 This is a 90 day misdemeanor, and you are entitled to a jury trial.